 3. Before Ms. Britney Spears makes you think you’ll be swimming in budget money, let me prepare you for the phrase you’ll hear more often then not, “It’s not in the budget.”
 I know it’s hard not to get upset when you hear that every. single. time. you need something for your students, but in our world today, there are so many more ways to get the supplies and sensory items for your kids.
 You may or may not receive a budget from your school or from the special ed department in your district, but it never hurts to ask!
 Traci from The Bender’s Bunch also advises fellow sped teachers to apply for grants and utilize Donor’s Choose.
 (Don’t forget about Pledgecents too!
 If you want to know more about them, read my previous post here.)

 4. This is one I struggle with, and am always working on… but you need to know you can’t possibly do it all yourself.
 Pamela from Mrs. P’s Specialties says, “Special ed programs often have more adults than students (paras, therapists, teacher, etc.).
 There needs to be a system for communicating and updating the staff regularly.
 When everyone is on the same page, students grow and progress quicker.”
-Utilize the help that is given to you and dictate “jobs” to the other adults in your classroom, even if it is bathroom duty.
+Utilize the help that is given to you and dictate “jobs” to the other adults in your classroom, even if it is bathroom duty, especially when it comes to the students IEP.
 You’ll thank yourself later.

 5. Kim from Mrs. H’s Resource Room has some killer advice on co-teaching and co-planning: “Make common planning with your co-teachers a priority.
 This is the key to making co-teaching successful.
 Common planning will ensure that you know what is coming up, gives you buy in to the class and teacher you are working with, allows you to differentiate instruction for all learners, and gives you time to share ideas and come up with plans to reach all students.”
 Get on and stay on the same page.